ricardobnjunior/langchanin_llm_applications/README.md

 ### 2. Module for Fetching Updated Information

 Most current Large Language Models (LLMs) lack up-to-date information, as they were trained on historical data (e.g., GPT was trained on data up to September 2021).
 This section introduces a module that connects the LLM to various content mechanisms like Wikipedia and Google Search to fetch and incorporate the latest information.

+### 3. OpenAI and LangChain Powered Chatbot Module

+This module is dedicated to the development of an advanced chatbot using the OpenAI library along with LangChain.
+The chatbot is designed to access and analyze the message history, allowing it to provide more contextualized and accurate responses.
+This feature significantly improves interaction and the relevance of the chatbot's responses, making conversations more natural and informative.

+### 4. Advanced LLM Development and Learning Module

+This module focuses on taking the development and learning with Large Language Models (LLMs) to the next level by implementing a question and answer approach on customized texts.
+This method allows for deeper analysis and response to specific queries, providing a powerful tool for exploring and interacting with large datasets or literature more effectively and meaningfully.
+It's an excellent way to deepen the understanding and practical application of LLMs in real-world scenarios.

 ## Contributing